 Econometrics and Marketing Mix Modelling

 Marketing Mix Modelling (MMM) uses statistical tools to predict how different advertising (TV, OOH, print, digital and others) and other factors affects incremental sales.
 Marketers have been using it for a long time usually to measure the impact on offline sales, but now with the proliferation of digital channels it can be applied across various media with more granularity.
 A popular solution is to use MMM together with attribution, when the former tool identifies the best working media channel and the latter one helps to make short term tactical decisions.
 Just like brand studies, econometrics can also measure awareness, consideration and brand equity.
 According to Harry Davison, Facebook Client Marketing Science Manager in UK, MMM is perfect for understanding the bigger picture.
-With enough cross channel sales data MMM can compare the impact of online and digital channels.
+With enough cross channel sales data MMM can compare the impact of offline and digital channels.
 But without at least two years worth of data it won’t work properly.
-Another limitation is its inability to take into account recent trends in the market.
 MMM measures the contribution of each media channel separately and doesn’t reflect amplifier effect of digital.
 If you are trying to measure different KPIs, you need a new model for each of them, which is more complex and cost-intensive.
+But model building process can be automated with advanced technology; AdoptoMedia, for example, uses AI-enhanced econometric models, that include multiple KPIs at the same time.

 Attribution is used to identify which touchpoints on a customer’s journey lead to conversion.
 Unlike MMM, it is highly granular, doesn’t require massive sets of data to function properly and provides feedback almost in real time, which allows for creative alterations and mid-campaign tactical optimizations.
 In the pictures below you can see two different techniques: single touch and multi touch attribution.

 It is mainly used in digital marketing, but can be also applied as an addition to MMM.
 Attribution can easily assess effectiveness of a single channel, especially on platforms that offer their own attribution systems.
 Different attribution models are intended for different objectives, for example last touch model can be used to identify the most effective touchpoint in terms of conversions, while a position based model gives you a complete picture of a customer’s journey.
-There are attribution models that combine both channels digital and offline, but it’s still not easy to track conversions across different platforms, and if the purchase happens offline, it adds challenge to the task, which can be tackled by combining attribution with MMM.
+There are attribution models that combine both channels digital and offline, though it’s still not easy to track conversions across different platforms.
+And if the purchase happens offline, it adds challenge to the task, but MMM is suitable for such cases.
 Another problem is that attribution may give too much credit to digital channels and is helpful only with short-term tactical decisions, so don’t forget about your long term goals when using attribution.
 The most commonly mentioned issue with multi touch attribution is inability to create single customer view across different platforms because of the restrictions to data access.
 A detailed comparison of pros and cons of both MMM and Attribution will help you to make an informed decision on how to apply and combine these measurement tools depending on your objectives.

 Controlled experiments randomly assign people to a control or test group and compare the impact of an alteration in ads.
 The test group sees an altered advertisement, while the control group sees no change.
 To run such experiments you need a clear, testable hypothesis otherwise you might end up misallocating your budget.
 This methodology is perfect for accurate measurement of incremental sales and can be combined with other approaches.
 It helps to fill the gaps in data from high volume digital channels and is suitable for stress testing.
 For example, if MMM shows that paid social media advertising increases sales through higher organic search, controlled experiments can provide more evidence of that and make sure that you don’t waste your investments.
 This tool can be used as the standard to verify other methods, according to Matthew Taylor, Econometric Program Lead at Google.
 It is flexible and can be implemented, even though in limited cases, across digital and offline channels, especially when you need to estimate their combined impact, but for accurate results you need large control and test groups, which is often challenging.